 They represent the greater proportion of the lifetime's work of Leslie Flint.

-The bulk of this digital conversion work was done for the Flint Trust by volunteer Jack Terrence Andrews.
+The bulk of this analogue-to-digital conversion work was done for the Flint Trust by volunteer Jack Terrence Andrews.

 The work continues today with the current website, created and maintained by K.Jackson-Barnes,

 as recordings are transcribed by hand, with the assistance of volunteers from around the world,

 and previously unpublished recordings are enhanced and added to the recordings archive.